mixxxdj/mixxx/source/manual_guidelines.rst

 Other semantic markup
 ---------------------
-The following roles don’t do anything special except formatting the text in a different style.
+The following roles don't do anything special except formatting the text in a different style.
 Nonetheless, use them:

 .. rst:role:: guilabel